 As I started reading up, however, I quickly realized that modern cloth is a whole other story.
 From brands to wash routines to all the different types, it was easy to get overwhelmed.
-While there are plenty of fantastic cloth diaper blogs (and a few bad ones) out there, I honestly think the plethora of info is scaring people away.
+While there are plenty of cloth diaper blogs out there, I think the plethora of info is scaring people.

 Cloth Diapers for Beginners